jannemus/BS3D/README.md

 - Although Azure Kinect has a fairly good depth range and FoV, avoid pointing the camera towards a view that has insufficient geometry (e.g. large and completely empty lobby or corridor).

 ## 1.4 Preprocess MKVs
 Extract images (color, depth, infrared), inertial measurements, point clouds, and calibration information from the MKV files using `preprocess.py`.
 The code will also undistort the images and perform color-to-depth alignment (C2D).
-The command: <br>
+The command:
-`python preprocess.py datasets/mydataset`
+    python preprocess.py datasets/mydataset

 will process all MKV files and write data to *mydataset/preprocessed/\*/*, where * is the name of the MKV file.
 RTAB-Map configuration files will also be written to *mydataset/rtabmap/*.